-Native Plants You’ll See Everywhere in Louisiana
+5 Louisiana Native Plants You’ll See Throughout the State

-From delicate flowers to robust evergreens and cypress trees, a wide variety of plants love Louisiana’s climate.
+From delicate flowers to robust evergreens and cypress trees, a wide variety of plants love Louisiana’s subtropical climate.
 Here are five native plants you will see across the state.

 1. Louisiana Phlox (Phlox divaricata)

-2. Hybrid Louisiana Iris (Iris ser.
-Hexagonae)
+2. Hybrid Louisiana Iris (Iris ser hexagonae)

 3. Silverbell Tree (Halesia diptera)

-4. Gulf Coast Yucca (Yucca Louisianensis)
+4. Gulf Coast Yucca (Yucca louisianensis)

 5. Bald Cypress (Taxodium distichum)